LtDangle/FirstGroupRepo/README.md

 #  Hangry
 If you get angry while you're hungry, you need this app in your phone.
+You can search for Restaurants near your location,add your favorite restaurants to your collection and leave a tip for others.

 ## Overview
 - This app uses MapKit and CoreLocation to build out a Foursquare like app with the following spcecifications: